mdpetters/cee233/index.md

 Location: Riverside Campus | Materials Sci and Engineering | Room 011 \\

 #### Course Materials
 Students will need access to a laptop computer with scientific computing software installed.
 The choice of software is up to the student and may be one of the following: MATLAB, Python, R, or Julia.
 Students need to be able to run git from the command line and be able to install add-on packages on their device.
-The computer will be needed to exams
+The computer will be needed to complete exams.

 #### Key Learning Outcomes
 \outcomes{
-*At the end of the term, participants will be able to write computer programs*
+*At the end of the term, participants will be able*
-1. to manipulate and solve differential equation using symbolic solvers
-2. to perform matrix-based regression and inversion problems on data
-3. to perform spectral analysis on data sets
-4. to solve ordinary differential equations using ODE solvers
-5. to perform discrete event system simulations of linear systems and interface those with control systems
-6. to solve partial differential equations using numerical methods }
+1. to do this
+}

 #### Assessment
-Assessment of learning objectives will be through coding assignments and frequent exams.
-The homework assignments will require students to demonstrate that they are able to write the computer programs to perform the tasks taught in class.
+Assessment of learning objectives will be through assignments and exams.

 #### Evaluation of Student Performance